Faculty and Staff

 Shay Daylami, Clerical Assistant

-Shay is a former UNR Honors student who hails from Northern Nevada.
+Shay is a graduate of the UNR Honors Program.
+She hails from Northern Nevada.
 She majored in English with a linguistics emphasis and minored in mathematics and U.S. history.
-Her Honors thesis is still in progress, but she had the privilege of presenting a portion of it at the 2016 Western Regional Honors Conference as well as the 2016 Nevada Undergraduate Research Symposium.
+Her Honors thesis is on the "Effect of Geminate/Singleton Status and Word Frequency on the Bilabial Nasal /m/ in English."
+She had the privilege of presenting a portion of her research at the 2016 Western Regional Honors Conference as well as the 2016 Nevada Undergraduate Research Symposium.
 As a student she served as an Honors Ambassador and was active in several clubs on campus, including the Outdoor Adventures Club, of which she was a founding member.
 Her hobbies include writing, bicycling, and playing the guitar.

 You can contact Shay at email@example.com.